State school: Malaysia

 Education in Malaysia is overseen by two government ministries: the Ministry of Education for matters up to the secondary level, and the Ministry of Higher Education for tertiary education.
-Although education is the responsibility of the federal government, each state has an Education Department (which is in turn a local branch of the federal education ministry) to help co-ordinate educational matters in their respective states.
+Although education is the responsibility of the federal government, each state has an Education Department (which is in turn a local branch of the federal education ministry) to help coordinate educational matters in their respective states.
 The main legislation governing education is the Education Act of 1996.
 Education may be obtained from government-sponsored schools, private schools, or through homeschooling.
 By law, primary education is compulsory.
-As in other Asian countries such as Singapore and China, standardised tests are a common feature.
+As in other Asian countries such as Singapore and China, standardized tests are a common feature.

 Philippines

 Philippines has had a public education system since 1863 and is the oldest in Asia.
 It was created during the Spanish colonization of the islands and mandated the establishment of a school for boys and a school for girls in every municipality.
 The modern public schools in the Philippines are run by the Department of Education.
 Some public schools collect miscellaneous school fees to fund school extra-curricular activities or to improve school equipment and services.